 Level 2 is a challenging but fulfilling course of study that covers a range of skills.
 Students will be required to respond to visual and written texts in a mature and developed manner.
 Most importantly this course meets the literacy requirements for entry to tertiary institutions.
 Teachers work with students to select standards suited to their interests and academic needs beyond Year 12.
+There is a continued focus on developing students' critical thinking skills and ensuring they become confident readers and writiers to help prepare them for life beyond school where literacy plays an increasingly vital role in every workplace context.

 Standards offered include a selection from the following:

-Number Title Internal/ External Credits AS 91098 Analyse specified aspect(s) of studied written text(s), supported by evidence E 4 AS 91099 Analyse specified aspect(s) of studied visual or oral text(s), supported by evidence E 4 AS 91100 Analyse significant aspects of unfamiliar written text(s) through close reading, E 4 A3 31100 supported by evidence 7 AS 91101 Produce a selection of crafted and controlled writing I 6 AS 91102 Construct and deliver a crafted and controlled oral text 1 3 AS 91106 Form developed personal responses to independently read texts, supported by 1 4 evidence AS 91104 Analyse significant connections across texts, supported by evidence 1 4 AS 91105 Use information literacy skills to form developed conclusions(s) 1 4
+Number Title Internal/ External Credits AS 91098 Analyse specified aspect(s) of studied written text(s), supported by evidence E 4 AS 91099 Analyse specified aspect(s) of studied visual or oral text(s), supported by evidence Е 4 AS 91100 Analyse significant aspects of unfamiliar written text(s) through close reading, supported by evidence Е 4 AS 91101 Produce a selection of crafted and controlled writing I 6 AS 91102 Construct and deliver a crafted and controlled oral text 1 3 AS 91106 Form developed personal responses to independently read texts, supported by evidence I 4 AS 91104 Analyse significant connections across texts, supported by evidence 1 4 AS 91105 Use information literacy skills to form developed conclusions(s) 1 4